Alumni Engagement Fund

 E. REVIEW AND SELECTION PROCESS

-Evaluation Criteria: The U.S. embassy or consulate Public Affairs Sections will use the criteria outlined below to evaluate all applications.
-After this initial review, the Public Affairs Section will submit the top proposals from their country to the global AEIF 2020 competition.
+Evaluation Criteria: The U.S. Embassy or Consulate Public Affairs Sections will use the criteria outlined below to evaluate all applications.
 The proposals will be reviewed by a Selection Committee made up of regional and exchange program experts located at the Department of State in Washington, DC.
 Panelists will use the criteria below to review and evaluate applications.

-When developing the purpose, summary, description, and implementation plan, applicants should aim to make all descriptions clear, concise, and compelling.
+- Purpose and Summary, Description, and Implementation Plan: When developing the purpose, summary, description, and implementation plan, applicants should aim to make all descriptions clear, concise, and compelling.
 Reviewers will judge the proposals based on the likelihood for the project to exert a sustained, powerful influence on the community where it is undertaken.
 Does the project address an important gap of understanding or need?
 If the aim of the project is achieved, how will existing knowledge or practice be improved?
 What audience do the applicants hope to reach with this project?
-How many people will participate and how will they be selected?
+How many will participate?
+How will they be selected?

-Projects must include at least two (2) alumni team leaders.
+- Degree of Alumni Involvement: Projects must include the involvement of at least two (2) exchange alumni.
+They may be the project team leaders or collaborate directly with PAS in formulating the project.
 More than two alumni may comprise the team, however, the minimum is two.
 As the team leaders, the alumni must be closely involved in project planning, implementation, etc. Applicants should ensure that the proposal includes the following information for each alumni team member: first name, last name, e-mail address, exchange program, country of citizenship, and roles and responsibilities.

-A successful application will demonstrate buy-in and support from the community where the project will take place.
-The involvement of local partners is a strong sign that there is community support and that the project will engage a broad array of experts, such as subject matter experts, community centers, academic institutions, businesses, local/national government, non-governmental organizations, American Spaces, etc.
+- Participation and Support from Local Partners: The proposal demonstrates buy-in and support from the community where the project will take place.
+Local partner involvement is a strong sign that there is community support and that the project will engage a broad array of experts, such as subject matter experts, community centers, academic institutions, businesses, local/national government, non-governmental organizations, American Spaces, etc.

 Disclaimer: This notice is subject to availability of funding.
-U.S. Embassy Lisbon does not guarantee availability of funding by receiving applications under this announcement.
+U.S. Embassy in Portugal does not guarantee availability of funding by receiving applications under this announcement.
 Only successful applicants will be contacted.

 F. FEDERAL AWARD ADMINISTRATION INFORMATION